doremifasollasi/ETL_OpenWeatherMap_Ukraine/README.md

-# ETL_AirQualityData
+# ETL_OpenWeatherMap_Ukraine
-Pet-project for to demonstrate knowledge and skills
+Pet-project for to demonstrate knowledge and skills.

-Details about this project.
+## Details about this project.
 Here are steps to get started:

 1. Choose an API that provides dynamic data related to Ukraine.
 You can use Python libraries such as requests to access the API and retrieve data.